-This stunning piece of reporting, published in mid-August 2022, and drawn from Atlantic editor Susan B. Glasser's and New York Times chief White House correspondent Peter Baker's forthcoming book, The Divider: Trump in the White House, 2017-2021, provides an inside view of the relationship between President Trump and his top military advisers.
+This deeply reported excerpt from a book provides an inside view of the relationship between President Trump and his top military advisers.
 Clearly there was deep disagreement and mistrust, even disrespect, on both sides.
 How do the actions of the military officers (active duty and retired) in this story square with civilian control of the military?
 Or building trust with their civilian bosses?
 How did these officers succeed in their assignments?
-What downsides were there to their tenure?
-What alternatives do officers have in serving civilian superiors whom they do not trust?
+What downsides were there?
 What would you have done in these situations?